raaghavwad/agentic-research-demo/SPEC.md

 - The UI **must not** bypass observability:
   - It should always rely on the same `build_workflow` + `run_graph` functions that the CLI uses, so the traces remain consistent and visible in Jaeger under `service.name = agentic-research-demo`.

+### LLM Configuration

+The SearchAgent uses an LLM to summarize web search results into a concise answer.
+The specific LLM provider is configurable and should not be hard-coded.

+Environment variables (provider-agnostic):
+- `LLM_PROVIDER` — e.g., `ollama`, `openai`, `oci`, or `azure`.
+- `LLM_MODEL` — model name (provider-specific).
+- `LLM_BASE_URL` — base URL or inference endpoint (optional).
+- `LLM_API_KEY` — required only for external providers.

+Requirements:
+- All LLM calls must be wrapped in an OpenTelemetry span (`llm.summarize`).
+- Spans must include attributes:
+    - `llm.provider`
+    - `llm.model`
+    - `llm.response_length`
+- Implementation should support swapping LLM providers without changing UI or agent logic.